The five objectives that Stephen C. Pepper tries to achieve in his book World Hypotheses: A Study in Evidence:

 3. He tries to explain the different types of corroboration through which refined evidence is created—he develops terms like “dubitanda” (commonsense); “data” (multiplicative jargon); “danda” (logical data).

-4. He suggests the origin of world hypothesis through the root metaphor theory.
+4. He suggests the origin of the world hypothesis through the root metaphor theory.

 5. He does an analysis of the six world hypotheses which, he holds, drive philosophical thought: “Mysticism” and “Animism” are the inadequate hypotheses; “Formism,” “Mechanism,” “Contextualism,” and “Organicism” are the adequate hypotheses.